jordango1995/Galagtris/README.md

 If you hit the left wing, the enemy ship will change to this:

-...[B][R]
+....[B][R]
 ....[L]

-Note that the Center cell is no longer available.
+Note that the Center cell is no longer available, as it has been replaced with a new Left cell.
+This method of operation makes aiming for the Center cell the strategically best approach, although it is challenging.
 The next Tetris shape will have a new Center cell.

 To play, download both files into a single directory and run the module "Galagtris.py" to launch the GUI and start the game.